NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 To make your Soccerbot wireless you will need to attach the supplied Bluetooth module and power it using a 9V battery.

 You will need to pair with your laptop, in the way specific to your OS.
+All the bluetooh modules have a preconfigured name - see the names on the sticker on the Soccerbot.
+This is usefull when doing the bluetooth pairing.

-Once paired you will need to configure the port setup in the code.
-All the bluetooh modules have a preconfigured name - see the names on the sticker on the Soccerbot
+Once paired you will need to configure your soccerbot to use bluetooth.

 The typical setup look like this: